-- locate the garbage pit/waste disposal site min 500 m away from the residence so that peoples are not disturbed with the odour likely to be produced from anaerobic decomposition of wastes at the waste dumping places.
-Encompass the waste dumping place by fencing and tree plantation to prevent children to enter and play with.
-All solid waste will be collected and removed from the work camps and disposed in approval waste disposal sites. - In case oil and grease are trapped for reuse in a minimum 60cm thick lined pit, care shall be taken to ensure that the pit should be located at the lowest end of the site and away from the residential areas.

-In case of filling of low-lying areas with wastes, it needs to be ensured that the level matches with the surrounding areas.
+- locate the garbage pit/waste disposal site min 500 m away from the residential area so that people are not disturbed with the odour likely to be produced from anaerobic decomposition of wastes at the waste disposal places.
+Encompass the waste disposal place by fencing and tree plantation to prevent children to enter the area.
+All solid waste will be collected and removed from the work camps and disposed in approval waste disposal sites. - In case oil and grease are trapped for reuse in a minimum 60cm thick lined pit, care shall be taken to ensure that the pit should be located at the lowest end of the site and away from the residential areas. - In case of filling of low-lying areas with wastes, it needs to be ensured that the level matches with the surrounding areas.
 In this case care should be taken that these low lying areas are not used for rainwater storage